DerekCresswell/GameDesign11/4 Platformer/2 Animation.md

 Unity has automatically added the sprite property and a key frame for each sprite.
 Awesome, that means we're done!
 Not quite, try hitting play on the animation window.\
 Yeah unless he drank a few hundred cups of coffee that doesn't look like an idle stance.\
-The problem is that Unity thinks there is sixty frames per second.
+The problem is that Unity thinks there are sixty frames per second.
 Remember when we turned on "Show Sample Rate"?
 This is where that comes in handy.
 Just below the play buttons change sample rate to four.
 You can make this a little higher if you want it faster.

 When you play the game you should see that your player moves around while playing the idle animation.
 If for some reason the player does not check that there is a "Animator" component added to the player (Unity should do this when you make the animation).\
-If it's not, add an "Animator" component to the player and set the "Controller" to "PlayerAC" (which should be the only avaliable option).
+If it's not, add an "Animator" component to the player and set the "Controller" to "PlayerAC" (which should be the only available option).
 This should fix the problem for now.

-Next we are going to setup the next two animations on our sheet in the same way.\
+Next we are going to set up the next two animations on our sheet in the same way.\
 Start by making a new animation by clicking on the name right below the animation windows controls.
 This should have the name of the currently selected animation.
 Here click "Create New Clip" and name it "PlayerRun".

 ![CreateNewClip](Images/CreateNewClip.JPG)